albumentations.augmentations.blur.transforms

 GaussianBlurclass

-Apply Gaussian blur to the input image using a randomly sized kernel.
+Smooth the image with a Gaussian kernel (weighted average; reduces noise and fine detail).
+Kernel size and sigma are sampled randomly per call.
 This transform blurs the input image using a Gaussian filter with a random kernel size and sigma value.
 Gaussian blur is a widely used image processing technique that reduces image noise and detail, creating a smoothing effect.

 Parameters